Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 Teachers can model the thought process of recognising transfer opportunities.
 When introducing new content, explicitly activate relevant prior knowledge by asking "What do you already know that might help here?" or "Where have we seen something similar before?"
 This supports metacognitive development.

-Practice Retrieval Across Contexts
+Practise Retrieval Across Contexts

 The context in which students practise retrieving knowledge matters enormously for transfer.
-If all practice occurs in identical conditions, knowledge becomes bound to those conditions.
+If all practise occurs in identical conditions, knowledge becomes bound to those conditions.
 Varying the contexts in which students practise promotes more flexible, transferable learning.

 Design homework, classwork, and assessments that present familiar concepts in unfamiliar formats or applications.
-Mix problem types rather than blocking practice by topic.
+Mix problem types rather than blocking practise by topic.
 These interleaving strategies may feel more difficult but produce more transferable learning.

 Teach Abstract Principles and Their Applications